8 Simple Ways to Supercharge Your Employee Benefits (and Health!) in 2019

 With some thoughtful and fairly simply planning, you can supercharge your health and maybe even your bank account this year—especially since the IRS is increasing the 401(k) contribution limit in 2019.

 So we spoke to benefits experts for tips on how to help you make the most of your health insurance, retirement planning, vacation time and more this year.

 If it makes sense for your budget, consider tacking on another percentage point or two to your monthly 401(k) contribution this year.

-As of January 1, the pretax contribution limit per individual has increased from $18,000 per year to $18,500 per year.
-And while that may not seem like a lot, that extra money can compound over time to make a big difference in your retirement savings over the long term, says , FSA, Head of Global Retirement, Johnson & Johnson.
+As of January 1, 2019, the pretax contribution limit per individual increases from $18,500 to $19,000 per year.
+And while that may not seem like a lot, that extra money can compound over time to make a big difference in your retirement savings over the long term, says Garry Goldberg, FSA, Head of Global Retirement, Johnson & Johnson.

 For example, $500 in contributions per year over the course of 20 years, at an average return rate of 7%, would likely have you looking at an extra $20,000 in your 401(k) once you’re ready to embark on your retirement.